Therapeutic Recreation – Gerontology

 Put your passion to the test

-Note: Students must complete field work on a full-time basis (40 hours per week).
-Students may be required to relocate from their home community to complete the field work placements.
+IMPORTANT NOTE(S): Students must complete the two Practice Based Experiences on a full-time basis.
+Students may be required to relocate from their home community to complete the practicum placements.